-Whenever we speak we reveal not only some personality traits and a certain sensitivity to the contextual style, but also a whole configuration of characteristics that we by and large share with everyone who resembles us socially.
-Usually without any conscious effort on our part, we embody in our speech, as in our dress, manners, and material possessions, the hall-marks of our social background.
+Whenever we speak we reveal not only some personality traits and a certain sensitivity to the contextual style, but also a whole configuration of characteristics that we share to some extent with everyone who resembles us socially.
+Usually without any conscious effort on our part, we embody in our speech, as in our dress, manners, and material possessions, the hallmarks of our social identity.
 Our speech, from this perspective, is emblematic in the same sense as is the car we drive or the way we dress for work but, obviously, our speech is much less manipulable, much harder to control consciously, and for that reason much more revealing.

 The social class to which we belong imposes certain norms of behavior on us and reinforces them by the strength of the example of the people with whom we associate most closely.
-The sub-elements of social class include education, occupation, income and type of housing, all of which play a role in determining the people with whom we will have daily contacts and more permanent relationships.
+The sub-elements of social class include education, occupation, income, and type of housing, all of which play a role in determining the people with whom we will have daily contacts and more permanent relationships.
 They tend to be similar to those of our parents, so that the class trappings that most adults surround themselves with are to some degree an updated replication of those they grew up with.
-In all of this, of course, there is some latitude and, in relatively free societies, some mobility.
-The effects of social class on speech are the subject of chapter 2.
+In all of this, of course, there is some latitude.
+Indeed, one of the great social changes beginning in the second half of the twentieth century is greater mobility, not only geographical mobility but also social and occupational.
+The effects of social class and social mobility on speech are the subject of chapter 2.